-Pulte Mortgage takes exception to the findings of the Audit Report, and submits that the OlG's recommendations to FHA, in particular its recommendations for reimbursement and indemnification and a referral to the HUD Office of Enforcement for review for potential treble damages under the False Claims Act, are completely without merit.
-As explained in more detail below, Pulte Mortgage responds to the Audit Report as follows:
+CTX takes exception to the findings in the Audit Report, and submits that the OIG's recommendations to FHA for reimbursement and indemnification and a referral to the HUD Office of Enforcement for review for potential treble damages under the False Claims Act are completely without merit.
+As explained in more detail below, CTX responds to the Audit Report as follows:

-- Pulte Mortgage did not violate FHA regulations.
+- CTX did not violate FHA regulations.
 The Provisions were consistent with FHA requirements.
 The Audit Report's interpretation of FHA regulations is so inappropriately aggressive that FHA's own documents would violate the OIG's reading of its terms.
-Indeed, the Provision developed by Pulte Mortgage's affiliated builders tracks the occupancy requirement language in FHA's own standard mortgage security documents.
-In fact, between January of 2008 and March of 2011, FHA performed dozens of post-endorsement reviews of loans offered for insurance by Pulte Mortgage and never identified a recorded Provision as being unacceptable.1 Therefore, it was reasonable for Pulte Mortgage (and other lenders) to assume that the Provision was acceptable to FHA. - Use of the Provisions did not cause any losses to the FHA Insurance Fund.
+Indeed, the Provision developed by CTX's affiliated builders tracks the occupancy requirement language in FHA's own standard mortgage security documents.
+In fact, FHA, to our knowledge, never identified a recorded Provision as being unacceptable in any post-endorsement review of loans offered for FHA insurance by CTX.
+Therefore, it was reasonable for CTX (and other lenders) to assume that the FHA language (and anything tracking it, such as the Provision) must also be acceptable to FHA. - Usage of the Provisions did not cause any losses to the FHA Insurance Fund.
 The Provisions were not a cause of any particular loan defaulting.
 Indeed, the Provisions helped protect the FHA against fraudulent buyers and "flippers."
-So, even if one assumes, for purposes of argument, that the Provisions violated FHA requirements, any violation was a highly technical one - without harm to consumers or the FHA Insurance Fund.
+So, even if one assumes, for purposes of argument, that the Provisions violated FHA requirements, any violation was a highly technical one without harm to consumers or the FHA Insurance Fund.
 For these reasons, the proposed remedies of a False Claims Act review and tens of millions of dollars in indemnification are unwarranted and unduly harsh. - HUD OIG's referral of this matter for False Claims Act review is particularly disappointing and entirely inappropriate.
-Pulte Mortgage at all times acted in good faith, responsibly and in a manner fully consistent with FHA requirements when it offered loans for insurance with
+CTX at all times acted in good faith, responsibly and in a manner fully consistent with FHA requirements when it offered loans for insurance with corresponding Provisions only in response to the industry-wide problem of investors driving up home prices.
+CTX never acted with anything even approaching knowledge of falsity or reckless indifference. - No further actions are needed.
+The Provision on its own terms expires after a period of one year following the sale of the property from the original builder/seller to the original buyer, and CTX making loans for FHA insurance in 2009.1 Therefore, any Provision corresponding to an FHAinsured loan has since expired by its own terms, and CTX is no longer offering loans with a Provision for FHA insurance.
+Consequently, no corrective measures are necessary.